GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 ![plot of chunk getflow](figure/getflow-1.png)

-To export the flow time-series to a csv, you can do something like this for the station of interest:
+To export the tsunami time-series to a csv, you can do something like this for the station of interest:

 ```r